maxiberta/nmap-snap/README.md

 That'll install the latest _stable_ release of `nmap`.

-Or, if you're feeling adventurous, try the in-progress _next release_ from the `edge` channel:
+Or, if you're feeling adventurous, try the [automatic Launchpad builds](https://launchpad.net/~maxiberta/+snap/nmap-edge) published at the `edge` channel:

     sudo snap install nmap --edge